 - You are not inadmissible under Section 212(a)(3)(E) of the INA or as a criminal, procurer, or smuggler

 Our Orlando green card attorneys offer services in English, Spanish, French, Mandarin, and Cantonese.
-Call us today at (407) 512-9919 to request a free in-person consultation or paid consultation over the phone.
+Call (407) 512-9919 for a free in-person consultation or a paid one over the phone.

 Margarett G., via Facebook

 Julia B., via Facebook